stackbit-projects/royal-crane-06b6b/content/pages/index.md

 sections:
   - type: hero_section
     title: 'Hi, I’m Ana.'
-    subtitle: I enjoy sharing my experiences and knowledge.
-The a
+    subtitle: I like to keep in touch with the newest topics in the IT industry.
     actions:
       - label: Contact Me
         url: /contact